Norwegian Dawn accidents and incidents

 |October 2017||Cruise Illness / Norovirus Outbreaks|

 October 2007, CDC reported on voyage Oct 14 to 26, a Norovirus outbreak (gastrointestinal illness) infected a total of 149 passengers (out of 2169, or 6,9%) and 15 crew (out of 1056, or 1,4%).
-All sick suffered from Noro virus symptoms (vomiting, diarrhea) and were quarantined to their cabins for 48 hours.
+All sick suffered from Norovirus symptoms (vomiting, diarrhoea) and were quarantined to their cabins for 48 hours.
 The ship was on 12-day Atlantic Coastal (Canada New England) cruise from homeport NYC New York.

 |14 August 2017||Crew / Passenger Crimes|

-The rapist (Adam Boyd, from Bay Springs, Mississippi USA) was charged with one count of sexual abuse of a minor.
-The man was arrested in Bermuda and extradited back to USA.
+Rapist (Adam Boyd, from Bay Springs, Mississippi USA) was charged with one count of sexual abuse of a minor.
+The man was arrested in Bermuda and extradited back to the USA.
 Criminal charges were filed on August 30.
 The incident occurred on a 7-day Bermuda cruise from homeport Boston MA.

 The ship’s CCTV footage showed them both leaving Deck 13 early in the morning, the boy appearing to be intoxicated.
 When they reached a secluded area on Deck 14, the man kissed the boy and put his hands down the kid’s pants and genitals.
 Then the boy was anally raped.
 He reported the incident to his family, who in turn alerted the ship’s security and local police.